jaketae/jaketae.github.io/_posts/2020-12-10-neural-style-transfer.md

 # Conclusion

 Among the 20 photos that have been stylized, I think some definitely look better than others.
 In particular, I think the third row looks kind of scary, as it made every photo have red hues all over my face.
 However, there are definitely ones that look good as well.
-Overall, FMNT using pretrained models definitely yielded better results than our implementation.
+Overall, FNMT using pretrained models definitely yielded better results than our implementation.
 Of course, this is expected since the original NMT was not the most efficient algorithm; perhaps we will explore FNMT in a future post.
 But all in all, I think diving into the mechanics behind NMT was an interesting little project.

 I hope you've enjoyed reading this post.
 Catch you up in the next one!